Matt-FTW/dotfiles/.github/COMMIT_MESSAGE_GUIDELINES.md

 A good commit message should be descriptive and provide context about the changes made.
 This makes it easier to understand and review the changes in the future.

+The specification used to write human-readable commits is [Conventional Commits](https://conventionalcommits.org).

 Here are some guidelines for writing descriptive commit messages:

 - Start with a short summary of the changes made in the commit.